lespicker/tachyons-one-page-scroll/content/news/2012-02-17-a-cold-night-in.md

 ---
 layout: post
-title: "A Cold Night in ... "
+title: "A Cold Night in ...
+Finland"
 comments: true
 categories:
-- Featured
-- Notes From The Field
-- Reviews
-- Travelogue
+- travel
 tags:
 - Finland
 - ice hotel
 - Lainio
 - Snow Village
 ---
 I figure this is something you do once, just to get it out of your system.
-If you think about coming back again, I’ll recommend my step-son, who is a terrific psychoanalyst.
+If you think about coming back, I’ll recommend my step-son, who is a terrific psychoanalyst.

 Here’s the concept.
 You get to sleep in an unheated building carved from pure ice and resurrected every year anew, so that in no way is the hotel the same every year.
 You sleep on a bed made of ice.
 Simple, eh?
 Think sleeping in your freezer.
 And I’ll bet you thought travel journalism is all fun and games.

 <h3>The Snow Village</h3>
 Last night I slept in The Snow Village Hotel located in Lainio, Finland (<a href="http://www.snowvillage.fi">www.snowvillage.fi</a>).
 It’s nuttier than all get-out, but it’s something I’ve wanted to do for at least 20 years, ever since I first heard of it.
 You all know that I’m partial to cold weather environments.
 Since I was going to Finland anyway to do some photography, I figured I’d finally get my chance.
 And so I booked into the hotel, sometimes known as the ice palace.